Thailand Retirement Visa 2026 (Bangkok & Chiang Mai) — Rules & Support

 Prepare Documents

-Gather your passport, financial evidence, bank letter, photos, TM30, and supporting documents.
-Timing matters โ€” document preparation cannot be rushed.
+Gather your passport, financial evidence, bank letter, insurance policy (for Non-O-A), photos, and supporting documents.
+Timing matters — document preparation cannot be rushed.

 Submit Application